30th Annual Bay Shore Camp Catfish Tournament

 Teams competing for awards must bring all qualifying Catfish to the weigh-in station.

 Team captain is responsible to ensure fish are not wasted.
 Keep fish alive unless you plan to clean.
+If you do not intend to keep your fish, there will be a specific holding tank available for them.
+Our staff will be cleaning and packing those fish for future use.
 After weigh-in, the fish will be released if the team so desires.
-To participate in this Tournament, all fathers and sons must take part in the entire schedule, including devotions & spending the night in camp.
+To participate in this Tournament, all participants must take part in the entire schedule, including devotions & spending the night in camp.

 Registrations are processed on a first-come, first-serve basis.
 Capacity is 200.

 *Each child age 12 and under will get a prize, and every team will receive at least one gift.
 Alternative Activities are available (some activities require nominal materials fees).
-Dads and sons, please stay together.
+Parent and children, please stay together.